maubanel/UE5-Static-Meshes/pivot-point/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-The pivot point of the model is where the movement widget is placed in UE4.
+The pivot point of the model is where the movement widget is placed in UE5.
 It is where you move the model to and from.
 This is also the point of where the model is rotated from.
 It is very important to the level designer that these are consistently placed and logically with how they need to snap to the level.
-Any object that is supposed to snap to the group usually has its pivot point at the bottom corner.
+Any object that is supposed to snap to the group usually has its pivot point at the bottom center.
 This is often ignored by the artist and good team communication is key on placing these correctly.

 <br>